JethroIsHere/wvsu_space/README.md

 flutter pub get
 ```

 - Matching stuck on "Searching": cancel and try again; test with two emulators to simulate two users.
+Sometimes it takes a while while some other times, it's fast.

 Contact
 -------